cknow/stylelint-config/README.md

 npm install --save-dev stylelint-scss
 ```

-Add some StyleLint config to your `.stylelintrc`:
+Add some Stylelint config to your `.stylelintrc`:

 ```json
 {